Ricardsss/Experience/APIs/capstone-project-1-x-press-publishing/README.md

 ## Testing

-A testing suite has been provided for you, checking for all essential functionality and edge cases.

 To run these tests, first, open the root project directory in your terminal.
 Then run `npm install` to install all necessary testing dependencies (if you haven't already).
 Finally, run `npm test`.
 You will see a list of tests that ran with information about whether or not each test passed.
 After this list, you will see more specific output about why each failing test failed.